AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Experiments

 \section{Experiments}

-In this section, we provide a comprehensive evaluation of our method's performance in comparison with baseline approaches using the URLB.
-We also illustrate skill visualizations in the Tree Maze, which reveal how our method explores and separates behaviors.
-A series of targeted ablations then isolates the impact of each algorithmic component—RND, AnInfoNCE, gradient surgery, and skill selector.
-We conclude by visualizing representative skills learned during URLB pretraining.
+In this section, we report results on the URLB benchmark, which we use as our main quantitative evaluation of downstream performance and sample efficiency.
+Before that, we additionally present visualizations on the Tree Maze environment to provide qualitative insight into how our method explores the state space and separates skills.
+We then run a series of targeted ablations to study the impact of each algorithmic component (RND, AnInfoNCE, gradient surgery, and the skill selector), and conclude by visualizing representative skills learned during URLB pretraining.